sgpinkus/microgrid_device_kit/README.md

 # Device Kit
-Device Kit is a Python package containing a collection of "device" models.
+`device_kit` is a Python package containing a collection of "device" models.
 It also defines a common interfaces for constructing new device models, and collections of devices.

 ## Synopsis
+A simple example of using `device_kit` to model a collection of devices and then doing something with it:

     import numpy as np
     import pandas as pd